- Remote Video Shoot |

 What was the hardest part about starting your career as a filmmaker?

 The hardest part was and continues to be learning new workflows and technologies.
 Fortunately, being part of and watching the journey of modern-day filmmaking cross disciplines and stereotypes makes it worth battling the learning curve.

 How did you make the transition from hobby part-time work to professional with epic client list?

 Volunteering and collaborating on community and charity projects provided the stepping stones for me to advance to corporate videos.

 What advice would you give to new creators who want to develop their careers?

-I credit my secondary school teacher with this, and it’s advice that I still regularly remind myself: “the fruits of labour are the sweetest.
+I credit my secondary school teacher with this.
+And it’s advice that I still regularly remind myself: “the fruits of labor are the sweetest.

 Her hard work has paid off and continues to bring her to the top of the client’s minds when hiring a creator.
 90 Seconds producer Katherine Kirana has worked with Ying extensively.
 She recently commented that “Ying is one of our star creators who brings out the best in every project.
 She is very approachable, has a great eye for details, and has been producing various content with great success.
 One thing that sets her apart is her ability to take ownership of the project to help clients find the best angle on a story to captivate viewers.”

 You can see more of her work on https://llyingg.com/